- Cost Explorer tracks and analyzes your AWS usage. It is free for all accounts.

 - Cost Explorer includes a default report that helps you visualize the costs and usage associated with your TOP FIVE cost-accruing AWS services, and gives you a detailed breakdown on all services in the table view.

-- You can view data for up to the last 13 months, forecast how much you’re likely to spend for the next three months, and get recommendations for what Reserved Instances to purchase.
+- You can view data for up to the last 12 months, forecast how much you’re likely to spend for the next three months, and get recommendations on what Reserved Instances to purchase.

 - Cost Explorer must be enabled before it can be used.
 You can enable it only if you’re the owner of the AWS account and you signed in to the account with your root credentials.

-- If you’re the owner of a master account in an organization, enabling Cost Explorer enables Cost Explorer for all of the organization accounts.
+- If you’re the owner of a management account in an organization, enabling Cost Explorer enables Cost Explorer for all of the organization accounts.
 You can’t grant or deny access individually.